TitanAllStars/TitanAllStars.github.io/README.md

 * This is a vituous cycle.
 The additional titan levelling from the extra Summoning Spheres allows you to more easily mine titanite.
 * The optimal amount of titanite to mine each day is 150.
 Beyond 150 a day moves you into harder territory with less sphere power-ups over the long term.
 Note this 150 is on top of any free-bonuses from Valkyrie's Favor and the like.
 * Levelling up your titans provides "Sparks" to power-up your heros' Gift Of The Elements.
-* The titanite accumulated by guild members (i.e. the 3000 taerget) is shown at the bottom of the Dungeon screen.
+* The daily titanite accumulated by guild members (i.e. the 3000 taerget) is shown at the bottom of the Dungeon screen.
 * [Optimal titanite strategy](https://imgbb.com/31nVHyj)

 ## Emeralds